gjbex/Fortran-MOOC/docs/text_output.md

 The simplest value for the format specifier `<fmt>` is simply `*`.
 This leaves it up to the Fortran runtime to determine the appropriate output format.
-For very simple I/O this may be sufficient.  the following code illustrates the default output format for various data types.
+For very simple I/O this may be sufficient.
+The following code illustrates the default output format for various data types.

 ~~~~fortran